Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research Exceptions for AI

 \subsection{Real-Life Testing and Regulatory Sandboxes}

-Even when AI researchers benefit from the exceptions for product-oriented research, they must note that the exception does not extend to real-world testing of high-risk AI (Recs.
+Even when AI researchers benefit from the exceptions for product-oriented research, they must note that the exception does not extend to real-world testing of HRAI (Recs.
 25, 141).
 Where the AI system is tested for its intended purpose outside a laboratory or otherwise simulated environment (Art.
-3 (57)), they must either comply with the AI Act's conditions for real-world testing such as compiling a real-world testing plan (Arts.
+3 (57)), providers must either comply with the AI Act's conditions for real-world testing such as compiling a real-world testing plan (Arts.
 3 (53); 60) or conduct the testing in the context of a regulatory sandbox (Arts.
 3 (55); 58-59), see \citet{buocz2023regulatory} for details.